angular-ui/AngularJS-sublime-package/README.md

 Installation Options
 ---
+* Package Control (coming soon)
-* [Download](https://github.com/angular-ui/AngularJS-sublime-package/archive/master.zip) this repo and place it within your `Packages` folder.
+* [Download](https://github.com/angular-ui/AngularJS-sublime-package/archive/master.zip) this repo, rename it to 'AngularJS', and place it within your `Packages` folder.
 This can be found within Sublime Text at `Preferences > Browse Packages…`

-* Clone the repo into your `Packages` folder ` git clone git://github.com/angular-ui/AngularJS-sublime-package.git`
+* Clone the repo into your `Packages` folder ` git clone git://github.com/angular-ui/AngularJS-sublime-package.git AngularJS`

 ST2 Recommended Settings
 ---